jaidenpopowski/AFL-Fantasy-Analysis/README.md

 # Data collection
 Open-source data is a big part of the amateur AFL data analysis community.
 My data comes from the R package 'fitzRoy', created by James Day.
 You can learn more about the package here: https://cran.r-project.org/web/packages/fitzRoy/index.html.

-# Code
-My code is written in R. Feel free to use it for your own research - that's the main point of this repository!